-Without qualifying our opinion, we draw attention to Note 1 in the financial statements which indicates the company's ability to continue with its planned exploration activities is dependent on having finance available.
+Without qualifying our opinion, we draw attention to Note 1 in the financial statements which indicates the company has a net asset deficiency, that it has received short term working capital from a related party, and that it has re-assessed its exploration strategy and finance strategy.
+In summary, the company's ability to continue with its planned business activities is dependent on having finance available.